 “Will I be wanted?
 Worthy?
 Pretty?”
 But puberty left me this funhouse mirror dryad: teeth set at science fiction angles, crooked nose, face donkey-long and pox-marked where the hormones went finger-painting.
 My poor mother.

-“How could this happen?
+“How could this happen? how to repair your skin?
 You’ll have porcelain skin as soon as we can see a dermatologist.
 You sucked your thumb.
 That’s why your teeth look like that!
 You were hit in the face with a Frisbee when you were 6.
 Otherwise your nose would have been just fine!

 “Don’t worry.
 We’ll get it fixed!”
 She would say, grasping my face, twisting it this way and that, as if it were a cabbage she might buy.

 But this is not about her.
 Not her fault.
 She, too, was raised to believe the greatest asset she could bestow upon her awkward little girl was a marketable facade.
 By 16, I was pickled with ointments, medications, peroxides.
 Teeth corralled into steel prongs.
 Laying in a hospital bed, face packed with gauze, cushioning the brand new nose the surgeon had carved.